Filed Date: March 24, 2025

 The next day (April 16), the government appealed District Judge Xinis's amended preliminary injunction order, and sought a stay in the district court and in the Court of Appeals of both the injunction and the discovery order.

 The government labeled the discovery order a "fishing expedition, captained by plaintiffs armed with an open-ended mandate."
-They also argued that the district court has "inserted itself into the foreign policy of the United States and has tried to dictate it from the bench," now claiming that the plaintiff is "a member of a foreign terrorist organization (MS-13), who no longer has any right to withholding of removal in the first place."
+It also argued that the district court has "inserted itself into the foreign policy of the United States and has tried to dictate it from the bench," now claiming that the plaintiff is "a member of a foreign terrorist organization (MS-13), who no longer has any right to withholding of removal in the first place."

 Both Judge Xinis and the Court of Appeals (in an opinion by Judge J. Harvie Wilkinson) denied a stay on April 17: